-As the Rule of Law and Human Rights Fellow at Human Rights First, Patricia Stottlemyer works with both the national security and refugee teams to advocate for policies that comply with human rights obligations and respect the rule of law.
+As Associate Attorney at Human Rights First, Patricia Stottlemyer works with both the national security and refugee teams to advocate for policies that comply with human rights obligations and respect the rule of law.
 She helps to lead Human Rights First's impact litigation aimed at protecting access to asylum in the United States, including Damus v.
 Nielsen, a class-action lawsuit challenging ICE's denial of parole to asylum seekers, and O.A. v.
 Trump, which challenges the Trump Administration's "asylum ban"—its policy of barring from asylum individuals who enter the United States between ports of entry.

 Her legal analysis and advocacy with the national security team focus on the intersections of the domestic and international legal frameworks governing the use of force, detention, and counterterrorism operations.
 With the refugee team, she works to ensure that U.S. policy allows meaningful access to asylum, with an emphasis on the national security implications of refugee and asylum protections.
 She co-authored an amicus brief submitted to the Supreme Court on behalf of retired generals and admirals of the U.S. armed forces, arguing that the "Travel Ban" is harmful to U.S. national security interests.